Completeness Relation in Renormalized Quantum Systems: Introduction

 \section{Introduction}

-In quantum mechanics, the set of discrete and continuum energy eigenfunctions form a complete set of basis vectors (spectral theorem) so that one can expand an arbitrary square-integrable function in terms of them and this is one of the essential properties of quantum mechanics, known as the completeness relation of eigenfunctions \cite{Arnobook, GalindoPascual1, Berezanskii}.
+In quantum mechanics, the energy eigenfunctions — corresponding to both discrete and continuous spectra — constitute a generalized orthonormal basis for the Hilbert space $\mathcal{H}$.
+This allows any arbitrary state (wave function) to be expanded in terms of these generalized eigenfunctions, a fundamental property known as the completeness relation (or Parseval’s identity for eigenfunctions) \cite{Arnobook, GalindoPascual1, Berezanskii}.
 There are only a few standard explicit examples in which the completeness relation has been verified.
+One of the reasons for this is the lack of exactly solvable potentials in quantum mechanics and the integrals or sums involving eigenfunctions are quite hard to evaluate analytically.
 The momentum operator and the Hamiltonian for a single particle in a box are the most well-known textbook examples \cite{Griffiths, Gasiorowicz}.
-The completeness relation for systems having both bound states and continuum states, such as the Dirac delta potential in one dimension \cite{Brownstein, Patil}, and the Coulomb potential in three dimensions \cite{Mukunda} have also been demonstrated by appropriately normalizing the eigenfunctions.
-The purpose of this paper is to show that the completeness relation still holds even for rather singular systems, where the renormalization is required.
-For this, we consider an initial Hamiltonian having only a discrete spectrum and assume (justifiably for a self-adjoint Hamiltonian) that the completeness relation holds.
-Then we prove that the completeness relation is still true even if we modify the initial Hamiltonian by a delta potential (point interactions in two and three dimensions in an Euclidean space, as well as point interactions in two and three-dimensional compact manifolds), where a renormalization is required to render the Hamiltonian well-defined.
+The completeness relation for systems having both bound states and continuum states, such as the Dirac delta potential in one dimension \cite{Brownstein, Patil, Dalabeeh}, the Coulomb potential in three dimensions \cite{Mukunda}, and the reflectionless potential \cite{reflectionless} have also been demonstrated by appropriately normalizing the eigenfunctions.
+The purpose of this paper is to show that the completeness relation still holds even for $a$ rather singular system, involving delta function potentials, where the renormalization is required.
+For this, we consider an Hamiltonian having only a discrete spectrum and assume (justifiably for a self-adjoint Hamiltonian) that the completeness relation holds.
+Then we prove that the completeness relation is still true even if we modify this Hamiltonian by a delta potential (point interactions in two and three dimensions in an Euclidean space, as well as point interactions in two and three-dimensional compact manifolds), where a renormalization is required to render the Hamiltonian well-defined.